Murray helps Nuggets rally past Lakers

+DENVER -- The Denver Nuggets face a tough road trip ahead without two of their stars, so they knew beating the Los Angeles Lakers was a must.

+It didn’t look good until Jamal Murray and Will Barton took over and Denver’s defense stepped up.

-DENVER -- Jamal Murray scored 28 points, Will Barton had 13 of his 16 points down the stretch, and the short-handed Denver Nuggets rallied to beat the Los Angeles Lakers 115-100 on Saturday night.
+Murray scored 28 points, Barton had 13 of his 16 points down the stretch, and the short-handed Nuggets rallied to beat the Lakers 115-100 on Saturday night.

 Trey Lyles had a season-high 18 points and Gary Harris and Kenneth Faried had 13 points apiece.
 Faried had nine rebounds for Denver, which has won seven straight at home.

+It was a tough battle to finish the quick two-game homestand, but Denver held Los Angeles to one basket in the final 5:41 to pull out the win.

+“We just locked in,” Murray said.
+“They were scoring at a high rate and we couldn’t stop them for a while.
+We answered back with offense, but what won the game was our defense for a good, continuous stretch.”

-Brandon Ingram had 20 points, Brook Lopez and Julius Randle had 15 apiece, and Lonzo Ball had nine points, nine rebounds and five assists for the Lakers (8-14).
+Brandon Ingram had 20 points, Brook Lopez and Julius Randle scoed 15 apiece, and Lonzo Ball had nine points, nine rebounds and five assists for the Lakers (8-14).

-Kyle Kuzma had 13 points and 10 rebounds off the bench for Los Angeles, which outrebounded Denver 52-39.
+Kyle Kuzma had 13 points and 10 rebounds off the bench for Los Angeles, which outrebounded Denver 52-39 but couldn’t hold the lead in the fourth.

+“Winning on the road is hard and you’ve got to really lock in down the stretch,” Lakers coach Luke Walton said.
+“I thought a little bit of fatigue kick in and it just hit us.
+We had seven turnovers in the fourth quarter.
+You can’t do that on the road and expect to win.”

 The Nuggets (13-9) were without their starting frontcourt after center Nikola Jokic was ruled out with a sprained left ankle suffered Thursday night.